-OG Power partners with the world's largest commodities houses working with companies such as Vitol we have access to 40 offices worldwide and a network of teams globally, understanding that different markets require a different response OG Power's end to end capabilities means we understand the entire process.
+OG Power partners with the world's largest commodities houses working with companies we have access to 40 offices worldwide and a network of teams globally, understanding that different markets require a different response OG Power's end to end capabilities means we understand the entire process.
 We work with our customers to identify and develop solutions which work best for them, from sourcing to delivery helping to minimise risk and optimise downstream use.

 Our partners trading presence is underpinned by a complementary infrastructure: refining, storage, distribution and a marketing network across six continents.